gooddata/gooddata-ui-sdk/README.md

 Long story short here are facts and commands you need to know:

--   lockfile (shrinkwrap file) is stored in pnpm-lock.yaml.
+-   lock file (shrinkwrap file) is stored in pnpm-lock.yaml.

 -   Rush maintains internal registry of packages in common/temp; all package dependencies are symlinked; projects within the monorepo are also symlinked